opendocsg/slw-judgments-backfill/2015_SGHC_47/report.md

 that “impossibility of replacement” would not amount to a legitimate objection (see ss 84A(7)–(9) of the Act and _Ng Swee Lang_ at [36]).
 Rather, his objection to the STB centred on the Objectionable Clauses, and this should rightly have been his, and his fellow objectors’, only point of contention before this court (see s 84A(4A) of the Act).

 53     Thirdly, the issues pertaining to DLPL’s offer to make a payment of $135,000.
-The starting point is that the law does not prohibit such “incentive payments” _per se_ (see _Chua Choon Cheng and others v Allgreen Properties Ltd and another appeal_ [2009] 3 SLR(R) 724 (“ _Allgreen_ ”) at [91]).
+The starting point is that the law does not prohibit such “incentive payments” _per se_ (see _Chua Choon Cheng and others v Allgreen Properties Ltd and another appeal_ <span class="citation">[2009] 3 SLR(R) 724</span> (“ _Allgreen_ ”) at [91]).
 The CSA and the S&P Agreement, however, did contain express provisions that prohibited such payments.
 In this sense, the CSC appeared to be heeding the call of the Court of Appeal in _Allgreen_ (at [92]) to provide expressly by contract what the appellants in _Allgreen_ tried, in vain, to have implied into their agreement.
 I have dealt with this above, and have not found any breach of cl 37 on the facts.
 I accept DLPL’s submission that what it did was a “sensible and practical solution to bridge the gap among the subsidiary proprietors ... which appeared to be causing the rift among the subsidiary

 proprietors, provided that all the subsidiary proprietors agreed”. [note: 75] I was also of the view, with respect, that the claims for damages or alternatively $15,016,800 against DLPL were entirely misplaced, both as a matter of fact and law and that it did not have any place in an OS asking for

 approval of a collective sale under s 84A of the Act.

 54     At this juncture, I note that the breach of a term such as cl 37, which a CSC may have chosen to contractually provide for, does not _ipso facto_ translate to an instance of bad faith vitiating the transaction pursuant to s 84A(9)( _a_ )(i) of the Act.
-The breach of a contractual clause, however, may be one of the circumstances which a court takes into account when determining if the transaction was not in good faith (see _Ng Eng Ghee and others v Mamata Kapildev Dave and others (Horizon Partners Pte Ltd, intervener) and another appeal_ [2009] 3 SLR(R) 109 at [131]–[133]).
+The breach of a contractual clause, however, may be one of the circumstances which a court takes into account when determining if the transaction was not in good faith (see _Ng Eng Ghee and others v Mamata Kapildev Dave and others (Horizon Partners Pte Ltd, intervener) and another appeal_ <span class="citation">[2009] 3 SLR(R) 109</span> at [131]–[133]).
 In any case, these issues have since fallen away and I say no more of them.

 **_The Objectionable Clauses_**